directus/directus/readme.md

 <br>

-## 🚧 Beta
+## 🚧 Release Candidate

-**DO NOT USE THIS VERSION IN PRODUCTION.**

-This is *pre-release* software, therefore migrations will not be provided, breaking changes may occur at any time, and certain features might be missing or broken.
+This is *pre-release* software.
+While we're providing migrations between versions, breaking changes may occur at any time, and certain features might be missing or broken.
 You can follow along with [the issue tracker](https://github.com/directus/directus/issues) for an in-depth list of upcoming enhancements, with the following notable features still under development:

 - [ ] MS SQL Support
 - [ ] OracleDB Support
 - [ ] Import/Export Endpoints
+- [ ] Many to Any (Page Builder)

 <br>